A helpful list of regularly asked questions to help apply for funding from the Cross Trust

 Your first report should be sent at the end of your first term or once the project/activity/purpose for the award has been completed.

 The report is your opportunity to let the Trustees know how their support has helped your development and progress.
 Your report is also an opportunity for you to highlight any activities you are going to be involved in and for which the Trustees may be able to help publicise your work.

 You should not apply more than once in 12 months.

-No. At the moment we are not accepting applications from organisations.
+At the moment we are open to applications from individuals only.